Alberto Angela: Biography

 In 1988 he published an essay on the new techniques of interactivity in scientific museums, entitled Musei (e mostre) a misura d'uomo.
 Come comunicare attraverso gli oggetti.
 Together with his father he has written various books of scientific subjects: La straordinaria storia dell'uomo (1989), La straordinaria storia della vita sulla Terra (1992), Il Pianeta dei Dinosauri (1993), Dentro al Mediterraneo (1995), La straordinaria storia di una vita che nasce - 9 mesi nel ventre materno (1996), Squali (1997), and Viaggio nel Cosmo (1998).

-As a journalist, he has collaborated with various daily papers and periodicals, among which La Stampa, Airone, and Epoca.
+As a journalist, he has collaborated with various daily papers and periodicals, including La Stampa, Airone, and Epoca.

 On television programs, he has conceived and written together with his father Il pianeta dei dinosauri, transmitted by Rai 1 in 1993; he is one of the authors of a series of TV program(s), including Superquark, Quark speciale, and Viaggio nel cosmo for Rai 1.
 He is also author of the afternoon documentary container-program Passaggio a Nord Ovest, on the same channel.
 In 1998 he was a commentator in the field in the Italian version of the series of documentaries "Big Cat Diary" devoted to the great African feline, entirely realized in co-production between RAI and the BBC and for this program, he stayed in the reserve of Masai Mara, in Narok County, Kenya.
 Together with his father, Angela was the host of the program Ulisse, from 2001 on Rai 3, for which he won the Premio Flaiano for television.
 In 2002 he was attacked and robbed by bandits while filming a TV program, in the desert of Niger.